Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 (For frequently asked questions about Palermo, see this page.)

 The reasons are clear.
 Palermo has managed to wriggle out of the mafia's grip.
-Young people are confident in the future, and this is reflected throughout the cityscape.
+Young people are more confident in the future, and this is reflected throughout the cityscape.

 One example of the new Palermo is the district of Kalsa.
 Young people have filled it, and nice shops, bars, and multicultural eateries have sprung up.